Deoproce Snail Recovery Brightening Ampoule

 This makes it a promising ingredient for slimming and anti-cellulite products!

-Learn more about Coptis Japonica Root ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Coptis Japonica Root ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.